-A DLE followed by any end control character causes the SF to leave transparent mode, with the end character handled the same as in normal transmission.
+A DLE, followed by end control characters ITB, ETB, ETX, or ENQ (if the ENQ is followed by a valid pad), causes the SF to leave transparent mode.
+The end character is handled the same as in normal transmission.
 The DLE character preceding the end character and the first DLE in a DLE DLE sequence are not included in the bcc accumulation.
 All DLE sequences must be contiguous characters on the transmission line.

-NOTE: For DLE sequences as pertaining to ACK 0, ACK 1, and WABT (for the several transmission codes), see the publication, General Information--Binary Synchronous Communications, Form A27-3004.
+NOTE: For DLE sequences as pertaining to ACK 0, ACK 1, WACK and RVI (for the several transmission codes), see the publication, General Information--Binary Synchronous Communications, Form A27-3004.